Spatial Analysis of the Association between School Proximity and Crime in Philadelphia: Discussion

 In this paper, we explore the relationship between proximity to public schools and crime incidence from January 2006 to January 2020 in the city of Philadelphia.
 In our analysis of this relationship, we must account for the surrounding economic, demographic and land use characteristics of locations with and locations without public schools.
 We employ two statistical approaches, regression modeling and propensity score matching, in order to better isolate the association between crime and school proximity while controlling for surrounding neighborhood context.

-In both our regression modeling (Section~\ref{regression}) and propensity score matching (Section~\ref{matching}) approaches, we find significantly increased crime incidence near to public schools regardless of crime outcome, educational level and time period.
-These results support theories in criminology, such as the routine activities theory of \cite{CohFel79}, that schools congregate individuals that have a high propensity to be either victims or perpetrators of crime.
-However, our estimated school effects vary substantially between different crime outcomes, educational levels and time periods.
+In both our regression modeling (Section~\ref{regression}) and propensity score matching (Section~\ref{matching}) approaches, we find significantly increased crime incidence near to public schools across almost all educational levels and time period.
+However, the magnitude of elevated crime varies substantially between different crime outcomes, educational levels and time periods.

 We see the largest effects of school proximity on crime for the in-session time period, violent crime type, and high school educational level.
 Our regression analysis finds that proximity to a high school in the in-session time period is associated with an expected increase of $\approx$ 31\% in violent crimes compared to $\approx$ 14\% in property crime and $\approx$ 17\% in total crime.
 Similarly large effects were also found in our propensity score analysis, where proximity to a high school in the in-session time period is associated with an expected increase of $\approx$ 27\% in violent crimes compared to $\approx$ 15\% in property crime and $\approx$ 16\% in total crime.